222huan/py4SAIL/README.md

 the function weighted_sum_over_lidf also use 18 angles, while there are 13 angles used in FORTRAN code

-This may not be a mistake but another parameterization scheme, but I change it to keep with the FORTRAN code
+This may not be a mistake but another parameterization scheme, but I have changed it to keep with the FORTRAN code

 ------------------------------------
 In pypro4sail\four_sail.py line 437: